cometbft/qa-infra/README.md

     make configgen
     ```

-5. Install all necessary software on the created VMs using Ansible
+5. Install all necessary software on the created VMs using Ansible.
+This also starts a background process to monitor storage usage of a CometBFT node.

     ```bash
     make ansible-install